Utiliser le gestionnaire de paquets NIX sur les serveurs de calcul GRICAD

 ## Run the program

-mpirun -np `cat $OAR_FILE_NODES|wc -l` --machinefile $OAR_NODE_FILE -mca plm_rsh_agent "oarsh" --prefix $HOME/.nix-profile $OAR_WORKING_DIRECTORY/hello_mpi
+mpirun --np `cat $OAR_FILE_NODES|wc -l` --machinefile $OAR_NODE_FILE --mca plm_rsh_agent "oarsh" --prefix $HOME/.nix-profile $OAR_WORKING_DIRECTORY/hello_mpi

 Using Intel compilers and libraries